ngs923/NeoRdRp/script/README.md

 ## Creating RdRp HMM profiles by yourself

-You can create your original RdRp HMM profiles by runnning the following script.
+You can create your original RdRp HMM profiles by runnning the following script:

-`python3 pipeline.py INPUT.FASTA`
+`python3 pipeline.py -i INPUT.FASTA`

 ## Recuirements
 - CD-HIT